soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 48-01 Purpose and Applicability.* ::

 (a) Purpose.
-The Green Infrastructure Grant Program ("Program") is intended to provide funding for the design and construction of green infrastructure to manage stormwater runoff in New York City.
+The Green Infrastructure Grant Program ("Program") is intended to provide funding for the design and construction of green roof retrofits to manage stormwater runoff in New York City.

 (b) Applicability.
-The Program provides funding for the design and construction of green infrastructure practices on real property located within the five (5) boroughs of New York City, and, except as set forth in 15 RCNY § 48-04(b), below, that is privately owned.
+The Program provides funding for the design and construction of green roof retrofits on real property located within the five (5) boroughs of New York City and, except as set forth in 15 RCNY § 48-04(b), real property that is privately owned.